Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Computing the CDF

 We will derive equations for a grid-function $W_{i,\bk}^n \approx w_i(\x_{\bk}, s_n),$ with $W_{i,\bk}^0$ values determined by the initial conditions \cref{eq:cdf_ic}.
 To simplify the discussion, we assume that both $\boundary$ and $Q$ are grid-aligned, with boundary values prescribed by \cref{eq:cdf_bc}.

 Equation \cref{eq:discCDF} is then naturally interpreted as a recipe for a semi-Lagrangian discretization using a pseudo-timestep of length $\tau$.
-To obtain the first-order scheme, we can use the linear approximations \cref{eq:approx_cost} and \cref{eq:approx_dynamics}, yielding the following equation at each gridpoint $\x_{\bk} \in \domain$, mode $i \in \M$, and cost threshold $s_n$:
+To obtain the first-order scheme, we can use the linear approximations (\ref{eq:approx_dynamics}-\ref{eq:approx_cost}) in formula \cref{eq:approx_recursive}, yielding the following equation at each gridpoint $\x_{\bk} \in \domain$, mode $i \in \M$, and cost threshold $s_n$:

 where $\Winterp_j: \Omega \times \R \rightarrow \R$ is the result of interpolating the grid-function $W_{j,\bk}^n$ in both $\x$ and $s$ variables, and the $p_{ij}$'s are defined as in \cref{eq:probabilities}.
 In our implementation, all $\Winterp_j$'s are defined by multi-linear interpolation, but more sophisticated interpolation techniques (e.g., based on ENO/WENO \cite{shu1998essentially}) may be used instead to decrease the numerical viscosity.
 More accurate approximations of $F_i$ and $K_i$ could be also employed to increase the formal order of accuracy of the discretization.
-For fully deterministic processes, similar semi-Lagrangian schemes have been proven to converge under the grid refinement to a piecewise-continuous solution on all compact sets not containing the discontinuity \cite{BardiFalconeSoravia1999}.
+For fully deterministic processes, similar semi-Lagrangian schemes have been proven to converge under the grid refinement to a discontinuous viscosity solution on all compact sets not containing the discontinuity \cite{BardiFalconeSoravia1999}.
 While we do not attempt to prove this here, our numerical experiments indicate that the same holds true in piecewise-deterministic problems.

 Our update formula \cref{eq:cdf_update} is only valid when $\x_{\bk} + \tau \Bf_i(\x_{\bk})$ remains in $\domain$.
 With grid-aligned $\boundary,$ a rather conservative sufficient condition for this is